magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Expiration date
 """""""""""""""

-We not write the description to this field.
+The date that the user will expire and be deactivated.

 .. _user-record_call:

-Record calls
+Record call
-""""""""""""
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-mix_monitor_format:

-Recording format
+Record call format
-""""""""""""""""
+""""""""""""""""""

-We not write the description to this field.
+What format will used to record calls.
+Activate recording in the me